Vaping company Juul cuts 400 jobs amid growing setbacks

 The backlash against teen vaping triggered a series of government actions that have forced the company into retreat.
 Since 2019, Juul has dropped all U.S. advertising and discontinued most of its flavors.

 The biggest blow came in June when the Food and Drug Administration rejected the company's application to keep its product on the market as a smoking alternative for adults, throwing its future into uncertainty.
-The FDA said Juul did not adequately address key questions about the potential for chemicals to leech from its device, which heats a flavored nicotine solution into an aerosol.
-Juul is appealing the FDA decision.
+The FDA said Juul did not adequately address key questions about the potential for chemicals to leech from its device.
+The FDA has placed a temporary hold on its initial decision while Juul files an appeal.

 Another setback came in September when the company's largest investor, tobacco giant Altria, announced plans to resume competing on its own in the e-cigarette space.